Anaeromyces robustus

 Anaeromyces robustus is a fungal microorganism that lives in the gut rumen of many ruminant herbivores such as cows and sheep.
-Previously thought to be protozoa from their flagellated zoospores, they are biomass degraders and help the animal by breaking down carbohydrates and plant materials from the food the animal ingests.
+Previously thought to be protozoa from their flagellated zoospores, they are biomass degraders, breaking down carbohydrates and plant materials from the food the animal ingests.
 This fungus, therefore, is anaerobic and lives without oxygen.
-Gut fungi are dramatically outnumbered by other organisms in the microbiome; however, they are important members of the gut microbiome in ruminants and hind-gut fermenters and play a key role in digestion.
+Gut fungi are dramatically outnumbered by other organisms in the microbiome; they are members of the gut microbiome in ruminants and hindgut fermenters and play a key role in digestion.

 Taxonomy

 Initially, this fungal species was isolated from sheep fecal material in the Santa Barbara Zoo in 2017.
-With how this was found, it fit into the order of the Neocallimastigomycota as all species within this order live in the gut rumen of large herbivores.
+It fit into the division of Neocallimastigomycota, as all species within this order live in the gut rumen of large herbivores.

 Description

 A. robustus is characterized by its long hyphal segments and its ability to reproduce asexually from flagellated zoospores.
 With the production of zoospores, this fungus's lifecycle is very representative of species of fungi from the phylum Chitridiomycota.
 This fungus has polycentric sporangia development as many sporangia develop throughout the thallus.
 With this, there is also nucleus movement through many repeated divisions through the rhizoids.